Brandenburg–Prussia: Arguin

 A second colony was established at the Arguin archipelago off the West African coast (now part of Mauritania).
-In contrast to the Guinean colony, Arguin had been a colony before: In 1520, Portugal had built a fort on the main island, which with all of Portugal came under Spanish control in 1580.
-In 1638 it was conquered by the Dutch Republic, and in 1678 by France, who due to high maintenance costs abandoned it and demolished the fort soon after.
+In contrast to the Guinean colony, Arguin had been a colony before: in 1520, Portugal had built a fort on the main island, which with all of Portugal came under Spanish control in 1580.
+In 1638, it was conquered by the Dutch Republic, and in 1678 by France, who due to high maintenance costs abandoned it and demolished the fort soon after.
 On 27 July 1685, an expedition was mounted by Frederick William and Raule, who took possession of the vacated colony on 1 October.
-Subsequently, the fort was rebuilt and contacts to the indigenous population established.
+Subsequently, the fort was rebuilt and contact with the indigenous population was established.
 France was alarmed and sent a vessel to re-conquer the fort in late 1687, but the attack of a French frigate and a smaller vessel was beaten back by the Brandenburg–Prussian garrison.
 The victory improved the relations to the indigenous people, many of whom were carried off as slaves by the French before.
 While Arguin did not reach the economic importance of Großfriedrichsburg, it temporarily advanced to the world's primary staple port for slaves.